treethought/flask-assistant/README.rst

 .. _`fullfillment`: https://developers.google.com/actions/develop/apiai/dialogs-and-fulfillment#overview
 .. _API.AI: https://docs.api.ai/

 Flask-Assistant allows you to focus on building the core business logic of conversational user interfaces while utilizing API.AI's Natural Language Processing to interact with users.
-Anything you can code in python can be integrated into an assistant's capabilties!

-With Flask-Assistant, developers can create assistants to:
+**Anything you can code in python can be integrated into an assistant's capabilties!**

     - Perfom complicated actions in response to simple user commands
     - Integrate with platforms supported by API.AI (Actions on Google, Alexa, Slack, etc...)
     - Interact with external services and APIs